 3. Decide on the ratio of personal to professional and make the personal part match the blogger your readers have come to know.

 Many bios keep with the 80-20 rule (80 percent focusing on your industry and work and 20 percent fun, personal things).
 But keep in mind that your blogging style (and content) should be in some way reflected in your bio.
-I love making a point with humor (and also don’t take myself too seriously), so my bio follows that same style.
+On this blog, we love making a point with humor (and don’t take ourselves too seriously), so Bob’s and my bios follow that same style.

-There are undoubtedly many facets to the personal side of you.
-Pull the ones that match your personality as a blogger and, if possible, some of your blogging topics.
-On my about page, I have created a list of words and phrases that best describe me at the top.
+There are many facets to the personal side of you.
+Pull the ones that match your personality as a blogger and some of your blogging topics.
+On my about page, I have created a bar of words and phrases that best describe me.
 The main text talks about what I do and why I blog.
 And I end with seven personal things that define me—I’m a teacher-at-heart, I’m a creative thinker and I’m someone who has always been in love with words.

 4. Keep it simple, but include options for readers who want to know more.